umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 When the markdown has been converted to HTML, the markup will be run through post-processing sanitization to ensure security and consistency within the backoffice.

-As of Umbraco 14, the [DOMPurify library](https://github.com/cure53/DOMPurify) is used to sanitize the markup and prevent cross-site scripting (XSS) attacks.
+As of Umbraco 14, the [DOMPurify library](https://github.com/cure53/DOMPurify) is used to sanitize the markup and prevent Cross-site scripting (XSS) attacks.

 The sanitized markup will be...